FatihSahin/test-flask/README.md

 TestFlask-ProjectKey| This is the key that you created for your backend service to categorize scenarios TestFlask-ScenarioNo| This is the number for your test scenario TestFlask-StepNo    | This is optional, if you provide a step no, it will override that step.
 If you do not, TestFlask will create an auto step under that scenario.

-Please examine [Movie Rental Sample App](https://github.com/FatihSahin/test-flask-sample) to further investigate how to use TestFlask with scenarios, steps and also manage your scenarios with [TestFlask Manager](https://github.com/FatihSahin/test-flask-web).

 You can also examine a SoapUI project inside that sample app to trigger your backend without UI.